biswajit-k/MonoSlate/README.md

 There is a lot of code, especially styling which is redundant.
 Also, some parts of extraneous code exist.

+**Markdown Rendering Style**

+Each blog is actually a markdown that is rendered into html.
+The formatting is not proper at places like nested list alignment, line height, spacing.
+The styles need to be tweaked so that text is well formated and easily readable.
+This is essential as blog is one the most important section.

 **Template Usability**

 Overall, the current template provides good flexibility in customizing content.
 However, some improvements can be made to improve it further like the option to add a custom logo, flexibility in changing the design, re-arranging sections like lego blocks and more.